How to Add Page Numbers to PDFs Using C#

 The output PDF from the code above is shown below:

-You can also directly add the headers and footers with the page number placeholder strings into the rendering options of the ChromePdfRenderer.
+You can also add headers and footers with page number placeholder strings directly to the rendering options of the ChromePdfRenderer.
+This approach is useful when working with rendering options to customize your PDF output.

 :path=/static-assets/pdf/content-code-examples/how-to/page-numbers-chromerenderer.cs